Only a few campaigns manage to change customer behavior.

 How can you drive emotion in every second of a video?
 Do you need to make a small change to your edit or voice-over?
 Which version is better?

 How many people truly have your ad embedded in their mind?
 Did it strengthen your brand?
-Did it impact their purchasing decisions in your favour?
+Did it shift purchasing decisions in your favour?

 Examples: Which ads don't work?

-Every month we see millions wasted on the ineffective campaings.
-This ad for Semtex, thanks to its giant media investment during the Ice Hockey Championship, was seen by 85% of Czechs, but only one out of ten people can recall the correct brand.
-Even with this distinctive České dráhy campaign, nearly half of people are not able to remember what brand it was.
-And yet, show any moment from an Airbank ad and everyone immediately says the correct brand name.
+Every month we see millions wasted on ineffective campaings.
+This ad for Semtex, due to its giant media investment during the Ice Hockey Championship, was seen by 85% of Czechs.
+But only one out of ten people can recall the advertised brand.
+Even with this distinctive České dráhy campaign, nearly half of people do not remember the brand.
+And yet, shown any moment from an Airbank ad, everyone immediately says the correct brand name.
 What’s the difference?
 How can you make the most of every euro spent on media?